Cheatham County, Tennessee

 Cheatham County (/ˈtʃiːtəm/ CHEE-təm) is a county located in the U.S. state of Tennessee.
 As of the 2020 census, the population was 41,072.
 Its county seat is Ashland City.
-Cheatham County is part of the Nashville-Davidson–Murfreesboro–Franklin, TN Metropolitan Statistical Area.
-It is located in Middle Tennessee.
+Cheatham County is located in Middle Tennessee, and is part of the Nashville-Davidson–Murfreesboro–Franklin, TN Metropolitan Statistical Area.

 History

-Cheatham County was created by an Act of the Tennessee General Assembly in 1856, from lands formerly of Davidson, Dickson, Montgomery, and Robertson counties.
+Cheatham County was created by the Tennessee General Assembly act in 1856, from lands formerly of Davidson, Dickson, Montgomery, and Robertson counties.
 Cheatham County was named for Edward Saunders Cheatham, a state legislator.
+It is also possible that Cheatham County was also named for native middle Tennessean and Confederate general Benjamin F. Cheatham, a relative of Edward Saunders Cheatham.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 307 sqmi, of which 302 sqmi is land and 4.6 sqmi (1.5%) is water.